-The SRF Program is working to develop a contract focused on water loss training for TN communities, utilities, and commissions using a unique water loss data collection system and training methodology with a basic foundation in AWWA methods.
+The SRF Program has executed a contract focused on water loss training for TN communities, utilities, and commissions using a unique water loss data collection system and training methodology with a basic foundation in AWWA methods.
+A contract with \$77,000 remaining in SFY 2022 is dedicated to this work.
 This effort will aid utilities in determining where their water loss is originating and help them identify mitigation actions specifically for their systems.
 TDEC will work directly with a contractor to develop a customized training system based on the priorities of the Water and Wastewater Financing Board and the Utility Management Review Board of the Treasury to specifically address priorities related to water loss in the State of Tennessee, and to ensure objective and reproducible results that can be used to measure water loss in TN.
-The developed training program is tailored to issues researched by TDEC to address the needs of the state and incorporate the priorities of TNH20.
+The developed training program is tailored to issues researched by TDEC to address the needs of the state and incorporate the priorities of

+TNH20.